Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 In the Singular Formula

 The copper-to-zinc ratio is an index calculated from individual copper and zinc measurements.
-Singular measures both biomarkers from whole blood erythrocyte samples.
-This combined measurement identifies a relative imbalance that neither copper nor zinc, taken individually, would reveal.
-Copper within the optimal zone combined with low zinc produces an elevated ratio, something only the calculated ratio highlights.
+This calculation highlights a relative imbalance that neither copper nor zinc, taken individually, would reveal: copper within the optimal zone combined with low zinc produces an elevated ratio.

 Linked Bioactives